-I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like and how to save up to $50 on your first order
+I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like

 If you love the service and use it frequently, you might want to invest in the DeliveryPass option, which is $79 for six months or $129 for a year, and affords you free delivery, exclusive special offers, reserved time slots, and a bonus $5 discount on orders delivered between Tuesday and Friday.

 If you were to order from FreshDirect weekly, it would cost you about $311 per year in delivery fees, so the membership is extremely worth it.
-You’ll also always find a discount for signing up as a new customer – right now, new FreshDirect customers can take $25 off their first order of $50 or more with code “LOVE25”, or take $50 off their first order of $99 or more with code “LOVE50”.
+You’ll also always find a discount for signing up as a new customer.

 FreshDirect helps me plan out my meals for the week, and I can shop without leaving my couch